KrailOrg/krail/README.md

 Krail provides a framework for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache Commons Configuration and others.
 For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/master/), which also makes a reasonable demo.
 (You can clone directly from the [Tutorial repo](https://github.com/davidsowerby/krail-tutorial))

----

-## Notice

----

-Version 0.10.0.0 has just been released - this was a major refactoring.
-See Release Notes.md.

- Development of Krail has been lacking for a good few months - but it has now reached the top of the TODO list again.

-It is currently undergoing a major refactoring, to split out some of the major parts from the core (the core being Vaadin, Shiro and Guice).
-I18N, Option, Services are being factored out into their own projects, as they could actually be used outside of Krail.

-Work will then continue on other aspects.
-This is the current plan:

-- Complete the refactoring - released 23rd Aug 2017 (0.10.0.0)
-- Update to latest Vaadin 7  - released 23rd Aug 2017 (0.10.0.0)
-- Upgrade to Vaadin 8 - It is hoped that this can be completed by around mid September 2017
-- Attempt a migration to [Eclipse Vert.x](http://vertx.io/) - that may or may not work!

----

 This core library provides:

 * Site navigation, using a sitemap configured by annotation or Guice